abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 - [P3491R3](https://wg21.link/p3491)adds functions that were split off from the main reflection paper P2996, which make it easier to convert reflected data to run-time data.

-- [P1306R5](https://wg21.link/p1306) adds ìtemplate forî to make it easy to loop over reflection data at compile time.
+- [P1306R5](https://wg21.link/p1306) adds ‚Äútemplate for‚Äù to make it easy to loop over reflection data at compile time.

 - [P3096R12](https://wg21.link/p3096) adds library  support for, you guessed it, reflecting function parameters.